 - 2.1.2.3.
 Entity updates: Entity updates are needed to correct entity data on FCC Form 471 applications.
 Contractor shall complete entity updates as needed to ensure FCC Form 471 application data is current and accurate.
 This can include the list of entities on an application, recipient of service entities associated with a Funding Request Number line item, entity student counts, and entity type and subtype information. - 2.1.2.4.
-Invoicing: All invoices submitted to USAC are reviewed for accuracy and for compliance with program rules.
+A. Invoicing: All invoices submitted to USAC are reviewed for accuracy and for compliance with program rules.
 A complex set of business rules checks for program compliance, which can result in requesting additional information to resolve issues.
 Invoices that do not pass these checks require manual review.
 Once the invoice reviews are complete, invoices are batched twice a week and transferred to USAC's Finance Division for disbursement through the U.S. Treasury.
 Similar to the Funding Commitment process, invoice reviews and the authorization for payment requires a distinct series of checks and balances to ensure that invoices are compliant with program rules and avoid improper payments prior to authorizing payment.
-Contractor will be responsible for processing invoice line item manual reviews. - 2.1.2.5.
+Contractor will be responsible for processing invoice line item manual reviews. - B. Invoicing Quality Assurance: Contractor shall establish a statistically valid sample for quality assurance (QA) review purposes that will provide a sufficient level of confidence that the Invoices reviewed are completed accurately.
+Contractor shall leverage any returned invoices related to QA failures to improve invoice reviewer training and invoice review decision accuracy. - 2.1.2.5.
 Commitment Adjustments: USAC is required to rescind commitments and seek recovery of disbursed funding when it determines that the funding was committed and/or funds were disbursed in violation of FCC rules.
-This process to adjust a commitment is known as a Commitment Adjustment ("COMAD") action and the process to recover improperly disbursed funds is known as a Recovery of Improperly Disbursed Funds (RIDF) action.
+This process to adjust a commitment is known as a Commitment Adjustment ("COMAD") action and the process to recover improperly disbursed funds is known as a Recovery of Improperly Disbursed Funds ("RIDF") action.
 COMAD reviews are designed to determine if a rule violation exists, and if so, to rescind and recover funds as necessary.
 The COMAD and RIDF process is highly regulated and must adhere to a strict set of timeframes that govern the issuance of a series of notifications and requests for payment.
 After the Commitment Adjustment Letter ("CAL") is issued, the recovery process includes issuing Demand Payment Letters ("DPL"s) and, if payment isn't made, managing the entity's red light status and transferring the debt to the U.S. Treasury for collection.
-The DPL and red light processes require extensive coordination with other pre and post-commitment process teams.
-Finally, these processes require extensive financial reporting. - 2.1.2.6.
+The DPL and red light processes require extensive coordination with other pre- and post-commitment process teams.
+Finally, these processes require extensive financial reporting.

+2.1.2.6.
 Other Change Requests: Under some circumstances, applicants and service providers may request other changes to approved funding requests, including changes to the service provider or service substitutions.
-Contractor staff is also responsible for processing FCC Forms 500, which allows applicants to request additional time to deliver the services, reduce or cancel funding requests, and to make a variety of other change requests (for example, modifying the contract start and end dates).
+Contractor staff is also responsible for processing FCC Forms 500, which allow applicants to request additional time to deliver the services, reduce or cancel funding requests, and to make a variety of other change requests (for example, modifying the contract start and end dates).
 Other forms processed include service provider change requests ("SPIN Changes") when applicants need to change service providers for all/part of their approved funding requests and service substitutions when applicants need to change equipment/speeds.
 At the conclusion of the review, a Revised Funding Commitment Decision Letter ("RFCDL") is issued, which provides a full explanation of the work that was performed and the decision.